Battle of Jacobshavn: Whaling rivalry

 Dutch whalers had been active in Greenland since the 17th century.
 This resulted in constant conflict over the monopoly to the whaling industry and the trade with Inuit between Danes and Dutchmen.
 Denmark-Norway claimed their historic rights to the island and pointed to the Norse settlements in Greenland, but also to the expeditions to Greenland by Christian IV and Frederick III, The latter included the Greenlandic Polar Bear on his personal arms as a sign of Danish-Norwegian sovereignty over the island.

 On the other hand, the Dutch claimed the island on the basis of their expeditions and trade companies operating in the area.

 Because of the Bergen Company's early failure, the Dane Jacob Severin convinced the new King, Christian VI, and his council to grant the company a full monopoly over trade on Greenland in 1734.
 Severin received the right to fly the Danebrog in order to fend off foreign ships.
-He also expanded Danish presence on the west coast, establishing the settlements of Christianshåb (1734), Jacobshavn (1741), and Frederikshåb (1742) This unsatisfied the Dutch whalers in the area, and the opposing sides came in combat at Jacobshavn in 1739.
+He also expanded Danish presence on the west coast, establishing the settlements of Christianshåb (1734), Jacobshavn (1741), and Frederikshåb (1742) This angered Dutch whalers in the area, and the opposing sides came into conflict at Jacobshavn in 1739.

 Whaling, by H. Kobell, Jr. The whaling industry in Greenland was much executed by Dutch and English whalers.